TeddyBearKilla/Afterglow-Cursors-Recolored/README.md

 This will generate the pixmaps and appropriate aliases.
 The freshly compiled cursor theme will be located in `dist/`

+AFTER you do that you must compress dist/ into a tar.gz file, then you can install it.

 ## Preview
 ![Afterglow](view-1.png)
 ![Afterglow](view-2.png)